 We desire to be a church where people are united in their love for Jesus and their desire to live for Him.
 We know that we will have differences in the way we approach things, but don't want that to hinder us from living Jesus > everything.
 With that in mind, our beliefs are viewed with this motto "In Essentials Unity, In Non-Essentials Liberty, In All Things Charity."

-God created the entire universe –heaven and earth– even life itself.
+We believe in one living, perfect, personal, all-powerful (omnipotent), all-knowing(omniscient), all-present (omnipresent), loving God who is the creator and sustainer of the entire universe –heaven and earth– even life itself.
 The complexity and wonder of the universe is evidence of God’s existence and power.
-(Genesis 1) God eternally exists in three distinct persons: Father, Son, and Holy Spirit.
-(2 Corinthians 13:14)

 ABOUT THE HOLY SPIRIT